plsH3lp/plsH3lp/README.md

 - 👋 Hi, I’m @plsH3lp
 - 👀 I’m interested in robotics
-- 🌱 I’m currently learning the very basiks of things
+- 🌱 I’m currently learning the very basics of things
 - 💞️ I’m looking to collaborate on posibly creating a robotic arm
 - 📫 How to reach me ...